All Episodes

 She's a United States member of Congress, part of the Democratic Party.

-I was very proud to represent the Democratic Party of the United States in the past.
+I was very proud to represent the Democratic Party of the United States in the past, very proud, and we won it trial.

 We know that it wasn't the kid.

-We actually have the tape of that uh rape comment, and it wasn't any of the Covington kids.
+We actually have the tape of that rape comment, and it wasn't any of the Covington kids.

 It's not rape if you enjoy it.

-That's not one of the Covington High School students.
+That's not one of the Covington high school students.

 That's right.

-So but and remember also who these black people Israelites are.
+And remember also who these black people Israelites are.

 This is a hate group.